 Vitamin D and Dogs

-Sunlight and longer days of exposure (spring) create the hormone that is vital to animal estrus including canine heat cycles, healthy gestation and puppies.
+Spring sunlight and longer days of exposure create the hormone that is vital to estrus (canine heat cycles), healthy gestation and puppies.

 IMPORTANCE OF VITAMIN D FOR DOGS

 A doctor in India who is a GSD fancier asked me about shedding, heat cycles, and what specific hormones are stimulated by shorter days of sunlight exposure.

 It’s been about 55 years since I took courses in polycyclic compounds and biochemistry but I surmised that a combination of endocrine, exocrine, and paracrine hormones causes the changes in coat growth and replacement in response to the amount of sunlight (vitamin D) the animal is exposed to.